marioy47/blog-site/posts/react-storybook-intro-and-setup/index.md

 ## Action feedback

-There are times where your component receives a callback and you need to know if that callback is gettings executed and how the output of tha callback looks.
+There are times where your component receives a callback and you need to know if that callback is getting executed and how the output of the callback looks.

 Well...
 Storybook has a solution for that also.
 Its called [Actions](https://storybook.js.org/docs/react/essentials/actions) and it allows you to specifya `args` that are actually functions that will get called.